c0ffeeartc/vim-CharToKeycode/README.md

 Adds `:CharToKeycode` command that, in linux, replaces char at cursor with keycode integer.

-Useful when editing various hotkey configuration files without referencing to xev.
+Useful when editing various hotkey configuration files without referencing to `xev`.

+## Requirements

+Xlib
+python2

 ## Installation